tu-studio/lac26_presentation/slides/00-all.md

 - To understand the evolution of neural music production, I want to look first at the early history of neural networks
 - In 1957, the perceptron was introduced by Frank Rosenblatt, marking the beginning of neural network research
 - It was a simple model that could learn to classify inputs into different categories, by adjusting weights based on errors
-- These errors were calculated from prelabeld data, which is called supervised learning
+- These errors were calculated from prelabeled data, which is called supervised learning
 - Later, the multi-layer perceptron was developed, allowing for more complex representations of data
 - In 1979, convolutional neural networks were introduced - replacing the multiplications with convolution operations
-- And two years later - Hopfield networks were proposed, introducing recurrent connections - temporal dynamics
+- And three years later - Hopfield networks were proposed, introducing recurrent connections - temporal dynamics
 - Then the backpropagation algorithm enabled training of multi-layer networks - efficiently computing gradients
 - Before the deep learning era, Deep Belief Networks were proposed as a way to pre-train deep networks layer by layer
 - Finally, in 2012, AlexNet demonstrated the power of large deep convolutional networks on image classification tasks - marking the beginning of the deep learning revolution